|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Curtiss in Buffalo, New York.
 Curtiss-Wright Manufacture Number 16518.
 Delivered to the U. S. Army as P-40W Warhawk Serial Number 41-5526.
 Disassembled and shipped overseas to Australia.

 On March 10, 1942 took off from Fairbairn Field at 8:00am for a the return flight bound for Laverton Field.
-During the flight, this P-40 was spotted over the Victorian town of Yea at approximately 10:10am, and appeared to be turning for Alexandra.
-He was last seen flying very low over the mountain tops.
-The land was mountainous and the weather was stormy.
-Reports were received that a large smoke cloud was seen coming from Chapel Mountain.
+During the flight, this P-40 was spotted at 10:10am over Yea in Victoria and appeared to be turning for Alexandra.
+This aircraft was last seen flying very low over the mountain tops in stormy weather.
+When this aircraft failed to arrive it was officially declared missing.

-During the 1950s, a watch, engraved with Capt McLaughlin's name, was found at the site by locals.
-Later, a revolver with McLaughlin's name on it was also found.
+During the 1950s, a watch, engraved with McLaughlin's name, was found at the site by locals.
+Later, a revolver with McLaughlin's name on it was also located.

-Due to the efforts of Australian historian Rick Hanning who researches World War II casualties in the Gippsland area near Melbourne and volunteers at the Gippsland Armed Forces Museum, research proved a link between the remains buried as an unknown to be McLaughlin.
+Due to the efforts of Australian historian Rick Hanning who researches World War II casualties in the Gippsland area and volunteered at the Gippsland Armed Forces Museum.
+His research proved a link between the remains buried as an unknown to be McLaughlin.

-On March 3, 2004 the unidentified remains associated with this site were exhumed from Hawaii.
-They were identified and it was concluded they belonged to a 20-26 year old male who stood approximately 64.4 inches tall (Capt McLaughlin was 25.5 years old and stood 65 inches tall).
+On March 3, 2004 the unidentified remains associated with this site were exhumed from a burial in Hawaii.
+They were identified and it was concluded they belonged to a 20-26 year old male who stood approximately 64.4" tall (Capt McLaughlin was 25.5 years old and was 65" tall).

 During March 8-15, 2004, a team from Joint POW/MIA Accounting Command (JPAC) visited the crash site and located Capt McLaughlin's pilot's wings.
 A strut from the wreckage confirmed the aircraft was a P-40.